thdtjsdn/leaflet.marker.pin/README.md

 L.marker.pin.interface ( ).addTranslation ( 'L.Marker.Pin.Address',  'de', 'Lorem ipsum...' );
 ```

-### Using addTranslations and getText to translate messages outside L.marker.pin
+### Using addTranslations and getText to translate messages used outside L.marker.pin

 You can use the translation mechanism in L.marker.pin to translate others messages used in your own code.